 All products come with a 1-year warranty, and customers are advised to purchase extra protection to help cover their devices.
 Accessories, such as cleaning kits and carrying cases, are sold separately on the MDHearing website.

 Can you use insurance to buy MDHearing devices?

-As with other hearing aid companies, MDHearing doesn’t take insurance, as most policies don’t cover these types of products.
+Like other hearing aid companies, MDHearing doesn’t take insurance, as most policies don’t cover these types of products.

-However, if your policy happens to cover hearing aids, you can ask MDHearing for the documentation you’ll need to file for reimbursement with your insurance provider.
+If you have a different insurance plan and your policy happens to cover hearing aids, you can ask MDHearing for the documentation you’ll need to file for reimbursement with your insurance provider.